xiyin137/stringbook/codes/README.md

 G2 conical geometry.nb -- checking the G2 holonomy manifold with asymptotic conical geometry over (SU(2)^3)/SU(2) base in the form of Gibbons, Page, Pope, and checking the associative 3-form

+Liouville CFT.nb -- numerical evaluation of 4-point correlator in the Liouville CFT and checking that the DOZZ structure constants obey crossing invariance

 Ricci.m - package by Juan M. Aguirregabiria (2002) for computing Riemannian curvatures

 Type II basic worldsheet calculations.nb -- computation of OPEs in the NS sector of the superstring worldsheet, and the tree-level graviton 4-point amplitude